Bushra-B/Reading-Notes-301/read01.md

 **Responsive web design (RWD) is the practice of building a website that is suitable for all users, such that it works on all devices with any screen size, for both mobile and desktop, changing layout and content along the way.**

-##
+## Responsive vs Adaptive vs Mobile

 - Responsive generally means to react quickly and positively to any change
   -  continually and fluidly change based on different factors, such as viewport width
-- adaptive means to be easily modified for a new purpose or situation, such as change
+- Adaptive means to be easily modified for a new purpose or situation, such as change
   - respond to preset factors
-- mobile means  to build a separate website only for mobile users
+- Mobile means  to build a separate website only for mobile users

 ## components of RWD:
 1. flexible layouts